pat-coady/rnn/index.md

 # Objectives

-1. Build practical experience designing and training RNNs
+1. Design and train a RNN language model
-2. Compare quality of word vectors learned by RNN vs. [Continuous Bag-of-Words (CBOW)](https://arxiv.org/pdf/1301.3781.pdf)
+2. Compare quality of RNN vs. [Continuous Bag-of-Words (CBOW)](https://arxiv.org/pdf/1301.3781.pdf) word vectors
 3. Learn TensorBoard

-I went into some detail on Word Vectors and Unsupervised Learning in my [Word2Vec with TensorFlow Project](https://pat-coady.github.io/word2vec/) - so I won't repeat that here.
+I described the importance of Word Vectors and Unsupervised Learning in my [Word2Vec with TensorFlow Project](https://pat-coady.github.io/word2vec/) - so I won't repeat that here.

 # Architecture

-1. An embedding layer between one-hot word encoding and RNN
+1. Embedding layer between the one-hot word encoding and the RNN
-2. RNN: Basic RNN (no memory), GRU or LSTM cell
+2. RNN: Basic RNN or gated-cell (GRU or LSTM)
-3. The last output of the RNN is picked off and fed to a hidden layer
+3. Hidden layer fed by final RNN output
 4. N-way softmax (N = vocabulary size)

 <div style="border: 1px solid black; display: inline-block; padding: 15px; margin: 15px; margin-left: 0px;" markdown="1">
 ![RNN Diagram](assets/rnn_diagram.png)
 </div>

-With this skeleton in place, there are still many decisions to explore:
+With this skeleton in place, there are still many options to explore:

-    * RNN cell: BasicRNN (no memory), LSTM or GRU
+* RNN cell: Basic RNN, LSTM or GRU
 * Layer sizes: embedding layer, number RNN cells, hidden layer
-    * RNN length: number of steps to unroll RNN
+* RNN sequence length

-One decision I made at the start was to learn sequences of words versus sequences of characters.
+I decided at the beginning to learn sequences of words versus sequences of characters.
 This was partly so I could compare the quality of word vectors from RNNs to CBOW.
 Also, I wanted to use TensorBoard's embedding visualization.
 And, finally, I wanted to see how [Candidate Sampling](https://www.tensorflow.org/api_guides/python/nn#Candidate_Sampling) loss would perform with a RNN.

 # Training

-Like my Word2Vec project, I again used 3 Sherlock Holmes books as the model input (courtesy of [Project Gutenberg](https://www.gutenberg.org/)).
-This choice was convenient because I had already written helpers to load and process this document format.
+As with my Word2Vec project, I used 3 Sherlock Holmes books to train the model (courtesy of [Project Gutenberg](https://www.gutenberg.org/)).
+This choice was convenient since I had already written programs to load and prepare these documents.
+(In the future I would like to train the model on the New York Times corpus.)

-Training introduces further hyperparameters.
-To name a few:
+Training introduces more options (i.e. hyperparameters) to explore.
+In particular, I investigated:

 * Optimizer: SGD w/ momentum, Adam and RMSProp
-    * Learning rate (and other optimizer controls)
+* Learning rate
 * Gradient norm clipping

-As with the model hyperparameters, I will explore various settings and report the results.
+As with the model hyperparameters, I will explore various settings and summarize the results.
 As you will see, TensorBoard helps immensely as you explore model settings.

 # Results

+The model results presented here use a LSTM-based RNN that was trained for 75 epochs.
+Here are the key settings:

+    embedding layer width = 64
+    rnn width = 192
+    rnn sequence length = 20
+    hidden layer width = 96
+    learning rate = 0.05, momentum = 0.8 (SGD with momentum)
+    batch size = 32

 ## Generated Text